go-dh/translation-toolkit/01conferences.md

 ---
 layout: page
 title: Conferences
 permalink: /conferences/
 ---

 ## Translation for Conferences

-[Still in construction and welcoming suggestions]

-This year, we are pleased to join efforts with the [DH2016 Krakow](http://dh2016.adho.org/) Program Committee to foster multilingual practices and support translation efforts on site during the conference.
+\[This year, we are pleased to join efforts with the [DH2016 Krakow](http://dh2016.adho.org/) Program Committee to foster multilingual practices and support translation efforts on site during the conference.]

 Due to the exercises that inspired this Toolkit, we will call all conference community translation *whispering.*

 **Whispering,** the community’s version of live translation, can take many forms according to the particular circumstance of a presentation and whether it is the talk that is being whispered to the audience, or it is the questions and comments from the audience that are being whispered to the speaker.

 Ideally whispering should be previously agreed and coordinated at the beginning of a session but it can be done spontaneously if attendants wish to live tweet and share notes in a language different to the one used in a presentation.
 In any case, we strongly recommend to make any whispering efforts known to maximize its impact.
 The particular whispering strategy (tools to be used, languages being translated, people involved) should, preferably, be agreed upon and announced at the beginning of a session or, at least, right before the presentation begins.
 Again, this will maximize the impact of the exercise and invite further participation.